 Chia Seeds: Chia seeds are packed with nutrients.
 They contain antioxidants, calcium, iron, and magnesium.
 Chia seeds are a source of protein and omega 3 fatty acids.
 They are also a great source of fiber.
 One tbsp of chia seeds contains 5 grams of fiber!1

-I hope you enjoy this recipe.
-If you give it a try, please leave a comment below or tag me on instagram and let me know what you think!
+I hope you enjoy these gluten free oatmeal raisin cookies.
+If you give them a try, please leave a comment below or tag me on instagram and let me know what you think!

 Healthy Oatmeal Raisin Cookies